Nabilete/starter-academic/content/home/accomplishments.md

 active = true  # Activate this widget? true/false
 weight = 50  # Order that this section will appear.

-title = "Accomplshments"
+title = "Acomplishments"
 subtitle = ""

 # Date format
 #   Refer to https://sourcethemes.com/academic/docs/customization/#date-format
 date_format = "Jan 2006"

-# Accomplishments.
+# Acomplishments.
 #   Add/remove as many `[[item]]` blocks below as you like.
 #   `title`, `organization` and `date_start` are the required parameters.
 #   Leave other parameters empty if not required.